kuma-gzt/bounding_geometries/README.md

 -----
 * Click on ![icon](icon.png) to launch the plugin
 * Select the layer containing the polygons
 * Select the boundary geometries you need/want.
-A new **in-memory** layer called *Bounding Geometries* will be created holding the geometries
+After clicking the OK button, a new **in-memory** layer called *Bounding Geometries* will be created holding the geometries
 * The plugin will calculate the selected geometries for all the polygons in the layer

 ![dialog](resources/dialog.png)